-Chapter No. Project title Ref.
+Ref.
 Ext.
-Program Program reference TRL Technology Readiness Level Level Customer Entity which accepts and uses the result Lifecycle phase Phase in the E-OCVM methodology KDC Board Approval Date Performance Targets S Ec Es Env KDC PoC Name ✓ ✓ ✓ ✓ Financial Partner Provider/Stakeholder which financially supports the project

-Short description in common language of the research subject.

-Short description of assignment made by the customer.
-What does the customer expect to be achieved by which date.

-Short Term Goal (0 - 3 years):

-Breakdown of goals in short term, Mid-term and Long-term.
-The short term goal must be achieved within 0 - 3 years.
+Program Program reference TRL Tech nnology Re adiness l Level Customer Entity which accepts and uses the result Lifecycle phase Phase in the E-OCVM methodolog KDC Board Approval Date Performance Targets S Ec Es Env KDC PoC Name ✓ ✓ ✓ ~ Financial Partner Provider/Stakeholder which financially supports the project Assignment: ommon language of the reso ssignment made by the cus - e customer o expect to be achie eved by Short Term Goal (0 - 3 3 years): a short term, Mid-term and L .ong-term.
+The short term goal m nust be ac chieved v vithin ( Mid-term Goal (3 - 5) This goal must be ach /ears): ieved within 3- 5 years.
+Long-term Goal: This goal must be ach ieved within 5 - 10 years. er projects/research: ential to understanding the ragraph can be added to th h subject in relation to other Involved Parties: A list of parties which actively participate in the re search.
+Background information on: prmation which helps under standing the relevan ce of the res earch sul bject.
+Source: The source of the rese earch.

-Mid-term Goal (3 - 5 years):

-This goal must be achieved within 3-5 years.

-Long-term Goal:

-This goal must be achieved within 5 - 10 years.

-Relationship with other projects/research:

-When considered essential to understanding the place of this research subject in relation to other developments, this paragraph can be added to the description.

-A list of parties which actively participate in the research.

-Background information:

-Any other relevant information which helps understanding the relevance of the research subject.

-The source of the research.

 Result report:

-Reference to the outcome of the project.

-Technology Readiness Levels (TRL):

-TRLs are a systematic metric/measurement system that supports assessment of the maturity of a particular technology and the consistent comparison of maturity between different types of concept.
+Technology Readiness Levels (TRL): TRLs are a systematic metric/measurement system that supports assessment of the maturity of a particular technology and the consistent comparison of maturity between different types of concept.
 The definitions of the different TRL levels are given in the table below.